gtxaspec/wz_flash-helper/docs/README_switch_firmware_thingino.md

 Because Wyze cameras don't have Ethernet, Wi-Fi authentication information needs to be configured by setting U-boot env variables so your camera can connect to your home Wi-Fi network after thingino boots up.
 The `setup_thingino_env.sh` script under the `wz_flash-helper/scripts/` directory would help you to do the job.

-To get the `setup_thingino_env.sh` script work, edit the script to set your Wi-Fi name (SSID) and password, optionally set your camera's MAC address and Timezone.
+To get the `setup_thingino_env.sh` script work, edit the script to set your Wi-Fi name (SSID) and password.
+Optionally, you can set your camera's MAC address and Timezone.

 > **❗ WARNING:** If you forget to run this script by setting the `enable_custom_scripts` on `general.conf`, your camera would not be able to connect to Wi-Fi.
 In order to fix, you have to run the program again with it enabled.